Sv443-Network/UserUtils/docs.md

 const fooGz = await compress("Hello, World!", "gzip");
 const barGz = await compress("Hello, World!".repeat(20), "gzip");

-// not as efficient with short strings but can save quite a lot of space with larger strings: console.log(fooGz); // "H4sIAAAAAAAAE/NIzcnJ11EIzy/KSVEEANDDSuwNAAAA" console.log(barGz); // "H4sIAAAAAAAAE/NIzcnJ11EIzy/KSVH0GJkcAKOPcmYEAQAA"
+// not as efficient with short strings but can save quite a lot of space with larger strings, see the difference between these two: console.log(fooGz); // "H4sIAAAAAAAAE/NIzcnJ11EIzy/KSVEEANDDSuwNAAAA" console.log(barGz); // "H4sIAAAAAAAAE/NIzcnJ11EIzy/KSVH0GJkcAKOPcmYEAQAA"